-While banks of all size groups entered the pandemic with stronger capital ratios than prior to the 2007-2008 financial crisis, the trend in leverage ratios at the largest banks had started flattening and even declining prior to the pandemic.
-Balance sheet growth stemming from pandemic policy responses put immediate downward pressure on the weighted average tier 1 leverage ratio for all U.S. banking groups, but the trend has reversed with banks across all portfolio groups approaching, but still below, pre-pandemic levels.
+While banks of all size groups entered the pandemic with stronger capital ratios than prior to the 2007-2008 financial crisis, the trend in leverage ratios at the largest banks had started flattening and even declining in the years leading up to the pandemic.
+Balance sheet growth stemming from pandemic policy responses put immediate downward pressure on the weighted average tier 1 leverage ratio for all U.S. banking groups, but the trend has reversed with banks across all portfolio groups, except for U.S. G-SIBS, approaching, but still below, pre-pandemic levels.

-U.S. G-SIBs’ weighted average tier 1 leverage ratio increased 22 basis points year-over-year, to 7.24 percent as of year-end 2023, but remains below leverage capital ratios for large (9.22 percent), regional (9.76 percent) and community (10.52 percent) banking organizations.
-As of December 31, 2023, the weighted average supplementary leverage ratio (SLR), also known as the Basel III leverage ratio, for U.S. G-SIBs increased 15 basis points year-over-year to 6.08 percent.
-The trend has been increasing since reaching a low of 5.59 percent in the first half of 2022.
+U.S. G-SIBs’ weighted average tier 1 leverage ratio decreased 12 basis points to 7.12 percent in the first half of this year, ending June 30, 2024, and remains below leverage capital ratios for large (9.46 percent), regional (9.95 percent) and community (10.62 percent) banking organizations.
+As of June 30, 2024, the weighted average supplementary leverage ratio (SLR), also known as the Basel III leverage ratio, for U.S. G-SIBs decreased 8 basis points since year-end 2023 to 6.00 percent.

 As the regional headquarters of the nation’s central bank, the Federal Reserve Bank of